lukas-schaetzle/face-super-resolution/README.md

 ## Requirements

 * Python 3.6 or above
-* Jetson Nano (additional experimental version exists for normal PC)
+* Jetson Nano (additional experimental version for normal PC exists, too)

 ## Preparations for Jetson Nano:

-**Note:** If you want to run the program on a normal desktop PC, follow the instruction in section [Running on a normal PC](#running-on-a-normal-PC-experimental) instead.
+**Note:** If you want to run the program on a normal desktop PC, follow the instructions in section [Running on a normal PC](#running-on-a-normal-PC-experimental) instead.

 Go to https://github.com/dusty-nv/jetson-inference/blob/master/docs/building-repo-2.md and install the necessary dependencies.
 The following sections are relevant:
 * Cloning the Repo